Mrs. Goldstein's English Class Policy

 Homework is designed to reinforce classroom learning and to give students a head start in preparing students for the next day's lesson.
 Assignments are brief and directly related to the next day's activities.
 No credit is given for partially completed assignments.
 Occasional extra-credit opportunities are offered during which some homework assignment points may be made up, but, in general failure to complete homework assignments will have a significant negative effect on a student's average.
 Sometimes it is collected and graded.
 At other times it will be only spot checked and reviewed as a class.

 Each student is required to have a three ring binder where notes, journal, writing assignments, homework, practice exercises, handouts, and loose leaf are stored.
+It should be divided into sections for grammar, formal writing , vocabulary, journals, and notes.
 Writing equipment should include a writing folder, highlighter, ballpoint blue pen for most work and a different color pen for editing of formal writing assignments, as well as other individual needs.
 Students are also required to bring whatever novel or text is required for a particular unit.
 (An SSR book, for those times when you may finish an assignment early and moving ahead is not a good idea, is required) Permission to share, borrow, or return to a locker to replace forgotten items will not be given.
-Unannounced checks for these materials occur occasionally, at which time students are given points for keeping orderly and up to date materials
+Your ChromeBook is to be fully charged and in class every day.